waveaccounting/wave-datepicker/README.md

 **1.2.0**

-- Added `position` option to specify the position of the date picker with respect to the parent element.
+- Added `position` data attribute to specify the position of the date picker with respect to the parent element.

 **1.1.0**